ecadlabs/taquito/docs/wallet_API.md

 ### - Development wallets

 During the development of your dapp, you may prefer a less "user-friendly" option that gives you more information and details than a more user-friendly wallet.
 You may also want to install and set up a wallet quickly that requires less boilerplate than the Beacon SDK.
-In these cases, you can choose between the Tezbridge wallet (for more details in a lightweight format) and the Temple Wallet (for a quick setup using the Temple wallet extension).
+In these cases, you can choose between the Tezbridge wallet(deprecated v13) (for more details in a lightweight format) and the Temple Wallet (for a quick setup using the Temple wallet extension).

 - Temple wallet